 All staff - teaching, non-teaching and voluntary - will have, before employment begins, undergone the ACCESSNI vetting process.
+The School Examination's Policy gives specific guidance in relation to Invigilators for all external examinations.

 The staff of the School have adopted a Code of Conduct for behaviour towards pupils.
 This Code is set out in Appendix 1.